 Sometimes, this is the very first time the lines of communication have been opened on the topic, and that may simply be the first step in a longer process.
-In an article for Psychology Today, Dr. Joel L. Young states that while successful results of treatment after intervention are hard to quantify, addicts who have social support and access to good treatment have a higher chance of getting better.
+Dr. Joel L. Young states that while successful results of treatment after intervention are hard to quantify, addicts who have social support and access to good treatment have a higher chance of getting better.

 You Intervene Because You Care

 While interventions can be highly emotional and socially uncomfortable, always keep in mind that you are intervening because you care.
 Regardless of the reaction you get, the entire purpose of the intervention is to help your loved one understand that by continuing in their addiction, they are both causing serious harm to themselves and hurting those that they love.

 If you can follow the above suggestions, you will be well on your way to planning and staging a successful intervention.
 When you receive a positive response and your loved one is ready to seek professional treatment at a rehabilitation center in the area, consider the following options:

 This treatment facility, located in Effingham, New Hampshire, offers professional treatment for recovery from addiction to alcohol or drugs.
 Various highly effective treatment plans are employed, including CBT, DBT and EMDR therapy.
 Beautifully situated on 72 acres of sprawling countryside with stunning views of the White Mountains, this center seeks to offer successful treatment opportunities that focus on the individual’s personal needs and goals.